 The CBMP organizes its efforts around the major ecosystems of the Arctic.
 It coordinates marine, freshwater, terrestrial and coastal monitoring activities while establishing international linkages to global biodiversity initiatives.
 The CBMP emphasizes data management, capacity building, reporting, coordination and integration of Arctic monitoring, and communications, education and outreach.

-The CBMP has been endorsed by the Arctic Council and the UN Convention on Biological Diversity.
-It is the biodiversity component of the Sustaining Arctic Observing Networks (SAON) and the official Arctic Biodiversity Observation Network of the Group on Earth Observations Biodiversity Observation Network (GEOBON).
+The CBMP has been endorsed by the Arctic Council and the UN Convention on Biological Diversity and the official Arctic Biodiversity Observation Network of the Group on Earth Observations Biodiversity Observation Network (GEOBON).

 The CBMP will be well represented at the upcoming Arctic Observing Summit, April 30-May 2, 2013 in Vancouver, Canada.